7 Things You Can Do When You Hate Your Job but Can't Quit

 Many Americans can’t stand their job.

-The problem is so bad that on Sundays, most Americans get stressed out about going back to work on Monday.
+This problem is so common that, on Sundays, most Americans get stressed out about going back to work on Monday.
 There's even a name for this dread.
 It's called the Sunday scaries.

 There are a lot of reasons why people don't like their job.
 Maybe the workload is overwhelming, or the boss is a jerk, or they don’t like their coworkers.
 Or maybe they just don’t like the work.

-Whatever the reason, there are several things you can do to make a bad job better.
+Whatever the reason, there are things you can do to make a bad job better...not perfect, but better.

-Some people will tell you to find a different job if you don’t like the job you’re in.
-And that’s reasonable but not always practical.
+For example, some people will tell you to find a different job if you don’t like the job you’re in.
+And that’s reasonable, but it takes time.